 The Chicago Center for Teaching provides the following models for classroom policies on academic integrity, disability accommodations, and the use of technology in the classroom.
 As you will see, there is a variety of ways to approach these policies, but we encourage you to always keep your students' learning in mind as you design your own.
-Often, students don't knowwhat constitutes plagiarism, don't know where to go for help with accommodations, and might need access to technology in the classroom in order to fully participate.
-While each instructor will decide for herself how best to articulate her policies, we hope the models we include here will help you get started.
+Often, students don't know what constitutes plagiarism, don't know where to go for help with accommodations, and might need access to technology in the classroom in order to fully participate.
+While each instructor will decide for themself how best to articulate their policies, we hope the models we include here will help you get started.

 Sample Classroom Policies for Syllabi

 - In this course, students are expected to produce original work.
 This means that all sources used in written work (including articles, books, chalk posts) should be properly cited.
 The College’s statement on academic integrity defines plagiarism as “[submitting] the statements or ideas or work of others as one’s own,” and makes clear that the penalties for plagiarism “may range up to permanent expulsion from the University of Chicago.”
 In this class, the penalty for plagiarism will be a failing grade.
 In the unfortunate event that a student is suspected of plagiarism, I will follow the guidelines set forth in The University of Chicago Student Manual.
 Go to https://studentmanual.uchicago.edu/Policies#Honesty for more information.
 If you are concerned as to what precisely constitutes plagiarism, refer to Doing Honest Work in College, which you received during your Core courses, or please ask me.